Superintendent of Public Works

 There are two collections every week, Monday/Tuesday for Garbage and Thursday/Friday for Recycling.
 The business district has daily collections.
 Currently garbage is hauled from Hastings to the compaction and transportation station at the Thruway in Yonkers.

-Bulk refuse is picked up on Wednesday and Bulk Metal is picked up on Friday, both by Appointment Only.
+Bulk refuse is picked up on your regular trash collection day (Monday/Tuesday) and bulk metal is picked up on Friday, both by Appointment Only.
 For pick-up of old appliances or bulk, residents may call 478-2171.
-A truck is available to receive garbage or bulk items at the Recycling Center on Southside Avenue from 8:00 a.m. to 12:00 P.M. every Saturday.
+A truck is available to receive garbage or bulk items at the Recycling Center on Southside Avenue from 8:00 a.m. to 12:00 P.M. the first Saturday of every month.

 In the Spring and Fall brush, yard waste and leaves are picked up on a regular schedule.

-There is a recycling depot for metal, glass, brush and newspapers on Southside Avenue across from the garage.
-The village also arranges for the recycling of old refrigerators, washing machines and stoves.
+There is a recycling depot for metal, glass, and newspapers on Southside Avenue across from the garage.
+The Village also arranges for the recycling of old refrigerators ($10 fee), washing machines and stoves.

 Hastings led the County in recycling in 1999,2000.